 Either way Do NOT leave without trying the area’s famous, New Mexican green chiles!
 Because yes, they really are THAT GOOD!

 12. Boise, Idaho

 By: Kay of The Awkward Traveller

-That’s also part of the reason why this city is such a fantastic destination for solo female travelers.
+Like most of Idaho, Boise is a criminally underrated hidden gem in the United States.
+However that’s also part of the reason why this city is such a fantastic destination for solo female travelers.

-Pull up those Tinder profiles ladies!
+I mean… Pull up those Tinder profiles ladies!
+HEYYYOOO.

 But, aside from the top tier dating potential, this vibrant, college town hosts an array of fun pop up events that solo travelers will LOVE, like indie film showings, poetry slams, and trivia nights every day of the week.